bubbarob19/For-MIT-Maker-Portfolio/README.md

 ## Skripts

 Skripts are how I used to code my old servers before I got into Java!
 I placed many of my old skripts in this repository for you to view.
+I separated the skripts into folders based on which server they were with, and added a small description of the server / any relevant insights.
+I did not add all of the skripts I wrote to these folders, just a few relevant and interesting ones.

 ## Java